Pandatotherescue/DrawerControl/README.md

-Python progran for handling the actual drawer lock
+Python program for handling the actual drawer lock

 << This program is part of our 2024 exam project >>